How to Choose Appropriate Education Streams After 10th CBSE?

 A few of the major graduate programmes after commerce at +2 levels are B.Com, BBA/BBM, and BMS.
 Some colleges also offer 5-year integrated law courses like B.Com LLB or BBA LLB and if your law is your passion, you must consider studying commerce at +2 levels.

 Unlike commerce and science, arts/humanities have the widest scope for students today.
 Some of the main subjects in arts are history, economics, psychology, political science, sociology, and more.

 The career prospects in the humanities stream are immense—you can get into the government, study law, become an artist and lots more.

-For all the programme, language classes are important.
+For all the programmes, language classes are important.
 English is one of the compulsory languages that one has to study in +12 either as a first or second language.

 There are other courses that you can pursue after the completion of your 10th standard.
 These are often known as vocational or polytechnic courses and are meant to make 10th standard students job-ready by skilling them in particular trade in just 2 or 3 years.
 Depending on which state you live in, vocational and technical courses words can be used interchangeably and some states use the words to distinguish one course from the other.

 These programmes have two components: Industrial Training Institutes (ITIs) and Diplomas.
 ITIs offer certificate courses whereas diplomas, offered by polytechnics and most engineering colleges, are the closest one can get to engineering.
 Almost all diploma programmes, except for a few, are for three years while ITI courses are for two years.